 Add the eggs one at a time, beating well and scraping the bottom of the bowl after each addition.

-Add the flour alternately with the water, mixing at medium-low speed and beginning and ending with the flour.
+Add the flour alternately with the coffee, mixing at medium-low speed and beginning and ending with the flour.
 Once the last of the flour is added, mix briefly, just until smooth.

 Divide the batter between the pans.
 Cakes will self-level in the oven, so there’s no need to smooth the top with a spatula.
 However, it does help to remove any large bubbles by tapping the cake pans firmly on the counter 7 or 8 times.